mariamar95/hungry-goat/README.md

 - [GitPod](https://www.gitpod.io/) was used for editing code.
 - [Code Institute Template](https://github.com/Code-Institute-Org/gitpod-full-template) provided GitPod extensions.
 ### **Design and Development**
-- [Heroku](https://id.heroku.com/login) Used for deployment of the application alongisde Github
+- [Heroku](https://id.heroku.com/login) Used for deployment of the application alongside Github
 - [Balsamiq](https://balsamiq.com/) was used to create wireframes
 - [Lucid](https://lucid.app/) was used to create database schema diagram
 - [Adobe Photoshop](https://www.adobe.com/uk/) was used to edit the hero image